Skip to main content

 Google Merchant Center disapprovals are the most common silent killer of ecommerce Google Ads accounts.

 Products disappear from Shopping.
 Performance Max has less to bid on.
 Impression volume drops.
 The account looks like a bid problem or a budget problem.
-The real problem is in GMC Diagnostics, sitting there unanswered.
+The real problem is sitting in GMC's Needs attention list, unanswered.

 Autofix rate